mrezo/CityScavenge/README.md

 On the client side, the state of the app is maintained in a Redux store.
 We render the index page by initializing this store.
 When a user interacts with the app (e.g. when the "start game"; is clicked, for example), an action is triggered, which tells the reducers how the state should update in response (e.g. render a pin at a random location on the map).
 For more information, review the [Redux documentation](http://redux.js.org/index.html) and watch [Getting Started with Redux](https://egghead.io/series/getting-started-with-redux).

 #### Architecture
-User data and saved places are managed in a Postgres database called `city_scavenge`.
 ![Architecture design](http://i.imgur.com/AYNorBl.png)

 #### Schema